moby/moby/docs/sources/userguide/dockerimages.md

     $ sudo docker pull training/sinatra

-The team can now use this image by run their own containers.
+The team can now use this image by running their own containers.

     $ sudo docker run -t -i training/sinatra /bin/bash
     root@a8cb6ce02d85:/#